Belonging

 You might be good at conversation.
 Good at showing up.
 Good at being the steady one.
 And still, something inside stays braced, watchful, or slightly outside the circle.

+For many of us, belonging has been hard to feel for a long time.
+This post is an invitation to a different starting point.
 Belonging begins when you stop abandoning yourself.
-From there, you can build relationships and communities that don’t require you to disappear.
+From there, you can build relationships and communities that do not require you to disappear.

 Belonging is not a personality trait

 Some people grew up with belonging as a baseline.
 They were mirrored.
 Welcomed.
 Made room for.
-Their “no” was allowed.
+Their no was allowed.
 Their feelings were not treated as a problem.

+Other people learned something different.
 They learned that connection was conditional.
 That love could be earned, withdrawn, or made uncertain.
-That the safest way to stay close was to stay small, stay useful, stay agreeable, stay quiet, stay impressive, stay “fine.”
+That the safest way to stay close was to stay small, stay useful, stay agreeable, stay quiet, stay impressive, stay fine.

 But when belonging is conditional, the nervous system adapts in ways that can follow you for decades.
 You might notice yourself: